Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 - [**Harder Merchants**](https://www.nexusmods.com/morrowind/mods/47416) by Corsair
 - [**Outlaws**](https://www.nexusmods.com/morrowind/mods/46404) by Danae -- hardship has forced a lot of people to take to banditry and pickpocketing.
 Better keep an eye on your purse.
 - [**Realistic Repair**](https://www.nexusmods.com/morrowind/mods/46673) by Merlord -- equipment you loot from enemies will be damaged, and you'll have to repair it before it's useful - or valuable.
+- [**Scripted Alchemy Vendors Restock Rebalance**](https://www.nexusmods.com/morrowind/mods/46105) by RandomPal and Stuporstar -- no more infinite restocking of alchemy ingredients.
+Plus, alchemists now have different ingredients over time, so they're worth checking in on.

 ## Oops You Screwed Up - Consequences for skill failure
 - Armorer: Damage or (rarely) destroy armor you attempt to repair, if your armorer skill is very low.